 Whereas the risk of many health conditions increases as you get older, women are more likely to have iron-deficiency anaemia when they are younger (that is, before the menopause).
 After the menopause, however, a woman’s risk of developing iron-deficiency anaemia is the same as that of a man’s.

 The most common cause of iron-deficiency anaemia in younger women is heavy periods (menorrhagia).
-Experts believe up to one in three women has heavy periods, and in many cases there is no medical reason why.
-However, if you have heavy periods it may be a good idea to mention it to your GP, who can decide whether or not you need to be tested for anaemia.
+According to Women’s Health Concern – the patient arm of the British Menopause Society – one in 20 women see their GP every year about heavy periods, and in more than half of cases there is no medical reason why (viii).
+If you have heavy periods it may be a good idea to mention it to your GP, who can decide whether or not you need to be tested for anaemia.

 Anaemia in pregnancy

 It’s also common for women to become anaemic when they’re pregnant (NICE says 23 percent of pregnant women are affected by iron deficiency anaemia), as many pregnant women are low in iron or folic acid.

 Pregnant women need extra iron to make sure their baby is supplied with enough blood to give them plenty of oxygen and nutrients.
 A developing baby can also use up a mother’s reserves of folic acid, which can cause anaemia if she doesn’t get enough folic acid in her diet.
 Pregnant women who don’t get much vitamin B12 in their diet may also develop B12 deficiency anaemia.

 Your risk of developing anaemia in pregnancy is also higher if you’re carrying more than one baby, if you have morning sickness that’s making you vomit frequently, if you’ve had two pregnancies close together or if you had anaemia before you were pregnant.
 For more advice on how to manage your health during pregnancy, see our guide.